Palazzo del Quirinale was initially built towards the end of the XVIth century as a summer

 The image you see in the background of this page shows a mask hidden in a fountain designed by Giovanni Vasanzio for Pope Paul V.

-Bernini decorated Palazzo Barberini with a traditional frieze, but while the triglyphs (maybe you wish to consult my glossary) are designed according to the canons of classical architecture, the reliefs of some metopes are pretty unusual: they portray masks in different moods in a frame of bat wings: it is difficult to understand why in a palace meant to testify to the glory of the Barberini, both the family and Bernini agreed to include these reliefs, but one has to remember that the most celebrated statue by Bernini Apollo and Dafne is a metaphor of illusion, of the possibility of something not being what we believe it is.
+Bernini decorated Palazzo Barberini with a traditional frieze, but while the triglyphs are designed according to the canons of classical architecture, the reliefs of some metopes are pretty unusual: they portray masks in different moods in a frame of bat wings: it is difficult to understand why in a palace meant to testify to the glory of the Barberini, both the family and Bernini agreed to include these reliefs, but one has to remember that Apollo and Daphne, the most celebrated statue by Bernini, is a metaphor of illusion, of the possibility of something not being what we believe it is.

 Bernini often hid masks in the lower part of a coat of arms.
-The eight coats of arms he designed for the baldaquin in St. Peter's all have masks in different attitudes.
-He personally sculptured the laughing mask of the coat of arms of Innocent X Pamphilj in Fontana dei Quattro Fiumi in Piazza Navona.
-Bernini hid a slightly mysterious mask, maybe an Egyptian prince, in the pedestal he designed for the obelisk in Piazza della Minerva.
+The eight coats of arms he designed for the baldaquin in S. Pietro all have masks in different attitudes.
+He personally sculpted the laughing mask of the coat of arms of Pope Innocent X in Fontana dei Quattro Fiumi.
+Bernini hid a slightly mysterious mask, maybe an Egyptian prince, in the pedestal he designed for Obelisco della Minerva.

 Even churches were decorated with masks, although they could hardly be considered a Christian symbol.

 The masks are usually ignored in the description of the monuments of Rome, nevertheless they contribute to make more human a city which has an excess of sanctity and glory.